Q: What accounts are eligible for Mobile Deposit?

 Q: How can I add my card to Samsung Pay™?

-Q: How can I add my card to Android Pay™?
+Q: How can I add my card to Google Pay™?

 A: Most Android phones come with the application pre‐installed.
 If it is not, you can download it through Google Play Store.

 Accept the terms of service and set your screen lock.
-(Activating Device Administrator is part of the Android Pay setup process.)
+(Activating Device Administrator is part of the Google Pay setup process.)
 Follow any additional steps to verify your card.

 Q: What should I do when I receive a new, renewed or replacement card?